Scotland

 You can self-cater in a lot of places by renting a small apartment or cottage for a short period of time.
 This could be a great money-saving idea, especially if you were travelling with a group.
 Hell, you can even rent a castle if your budget allows it! (£500+ per night)

-More adventurous options are wild camping (which is legal), and glamping, which is like camping, but instead of a tent you stay in a little luxury house/tent thing!
+More adventurous options are wild camping (which is legal), and glamping, which is like camping, but instead of a tent you stay in a little luxury house/tent!
 (Doesn’t that sound lovely?)

 Wherever you decide to stay, book in advance.
 The more popular places in the Highlands (Skye, Fort William, etc) sell out fast, and last-minute bookings will leave you with very, very limited options.